top of page

 Sign in /out

-A reminder to please sign your child in and out every day using the iPad at the door.
+A reminder to please sign your child in and out every day using the iPad in the locker area.

 If you have any issues with signing in/out, please let a staff member know so we can assist.